 All presenters are required to submit a video of their presentation before the conference.
 This will be shared with all registered attendees via the Data for Policy YouTube channel.
 There is a playlist of 2020 videos available for examples.

 The following are absolute requirements which we ask you to adhere to:

-- Videos must be made in landscape orientation, on a neutral, natural background with adequate lighting.
+- Videos must be made in landscape orientation, either using the conference virtual background (download here), or a neutral, natural background with adequate lighting.

 - Presenter must start the video by introducing themselves, and giving the submission number and title.